Engagement Letter

 State and Local Filing Obligations

-These assets include any ownership interests you directly or indirectly hold in businesses located in a foreign country, and any assets or financial accounts located in a foreign country over which you have signatory authority.
-Based upon the information you provide, this information will be used to calculate any applicable foreign tax credits.
-We will also use this data to inform you of any additional filing requirements, which may include Form 8938, Statement of Specified Foreign Assets, and FinCEN Form 114, Report of Foreign Bank and Financial Accounts (“FBAR”).
-Failure to file required forms can result in the imposition of both civil and criminal penalties, which may be significant.
+Based upon the information you provide, we will use this data to inform you of any additional filing requirements, which may include FinCEN Form 114, Report of Foreign Bank and Financial Accounts (“FBAR”).
 The FBAR is not a tax return and its preparation is not within the scope of this engagement.
-If you ask us to prepare the FBAR, we will confirm this representation in a separate engagement letter.

-The foreign reporting requirements are very complex.
-If you have any questions regarding the application of the reporting requirements for your foreign interests or activities, please ask us.
-We assume no liability for penalties associated with the failure to file or untimely filing of any of these forms.
+If you have any questions regarding the application of the reporting requirements for your foreign interests or activities, please ask us and we will respond in writing.
+You will be responsible for tax due, penalties, and interest associated with the failure to file or untimely filing of any of these forms.

 You are responsible for complying with the tax filing requirements of any other country.
 You acknowledge and agree that we have no responsibility to raise these issues with you and that foreign filing obligations are not within the scope of this engagement.

-The IRS considers virtual currency ( e.g. Bitcoin ) as property for U.S. federal income tax purposes.
-As such, any transactions in, or transactions that use, virtual currency are subject to the same general tax principles that apply to other property transactions.
+There are specific tax implications of investing in digital assets (e.g., virtual currencies such as Bitcoin, non-fungible tokens, virtual real estate and similar assets).
+The IRS considers these to be property for U.S. federal income tax purposes.
+As such, any transactions in, or transactions that use, digital assets are subject to the same general tax principles that apply to other property transactions.

-If you had virtual currency activity during the tax year, you may be subject to the tax consequences associated with such transactions and may have additional reporting obligations.
-You agree to provide us with complete and accurate information regarding any transactions in, or transactions that have used, virtual currency during the applicable tax year.
+If you transacted in digital assets during the tax year, you may have tax consequences and/or additional reporting obligations associated with such transactions.
+Depending on the nature or volume of those transactions, a change to the scope of our services may be required.
+You are responsible for providing us with complete and accurate information, including basis, regarding any transactions in, or transactions that have used, digital assets during the applicable tax year.

 Other income, losses and expenses